Arcdeamonofire/Project-1/Planning/USundMVP.md

 16. Users should recieve notice when a match is won (who won it) and what the current score is.
 17. User should be able to play AI opponent
 18. User should be able to change difficulty of AI
+19. User should hear sound effect when dice rolled
+20. User should be able to mute sounds...

 Milestone 1